Thursday, October 16, 2025

-HomeProductsSQL Server ToolsTRUNCATE TABLE in SQL
+HomeProductsSQL Server ToolsHow to Use TRUNCATE TABLE in SQL

-TRUNCATE TABLE in SQL
+How to Use TRUNCATE TABLE in SQL

-When you use the TRUNCATE TABLE statement, it simply removes data from the table but keeps the structure unchangeable, and makes entries about it in a transaction log.
+When you use the TRUNCATE TABLE statement, it simply removes data from the table but keeps the structure unchangeable and makes entries about it in a transaction log.

-TRUNCATE TABLE syntax in SQL
+TRUNCATE TABLE syntax and use cases

 The TRUNCATE TABLE statement, which removes rows from the table, has the following syntax: